prooph/service-bus/docs/service_bus_system.md

 PSB provides both possibilities behind a unified interface.
 Remember the statement "Messaging means fire and forget".
-The message sender never knows if the message will be processed synchronous or asynchronous.
+The message sender never knows if the message is processed synchronous or asynchronous.
 It depends on the bus configuration and/or the used plugins.
 A message can directly be routed to it's handler.
 In this case we talk about synchronous message processing.
 If the receiver of the message is a [Prooph\ServiceBus\Message\MessageDispatcherInterface](message_dispatcher.md) the message is normally processed asynchronously.